 - Turn on the Main Power switch on the right-hand side of the control cabinet.
-The Alarm screen should display "Low Water". - Fill the furnace with water until the Low Water alarm is cleared.
+The Alarm screen should display "Low Water" and "Low Temperature" alarms. - Fill the furnace with water until the Low Water alarm is cleared.
 Do not fill the furnace completely full.
-Top it off once the water is up to the set operating temperature. - Power up the pumps supplying the building loop(s) and purge the air. - Press the Cold Start button to over-ride the Low Temperature Shut-Down alarm - The furnace should automatically ignite and proceed to burn until it reaches the Water Temperature Set-point. - To optimize the combustion, adjust the fuel feed rate to match the combustion air flow.
+Top it off once the water is up to the set operating temperature. - Power up the pumps supplying the building loop(s) and purge the air. - Re-Set the Low-Temperature Shut-Down Alarm.
+This will start the furnace in "Cold Start" mode. - On the Dashboard screen toggle the mode to RUN.
+The furnace should start and begin the ignition cycle.
+On a new start-up, you may need to allow the unit to run for a minute or so.
+Switch the unit to STOP Mode, and the switch back to RUN mode to allow extra time to fill the empty augers. - The furnace should automatically ignite and proceed to burn until it reaches the Water Temperature Set-point.

+- To optimize the combustion, adjust the fuel feed rate to match the combustion air flow.
 If the feed rate is too high the exhaust will be smoky and the fuel may not be completely burnt when falling off the Walking Grate.
-If the feed rate is too low the flame will be small and thin and the heat output will be low.

-- Adjust the Walking Grate speed to move the fuel along the grate to the point where the flame is spread out over roughly 2/3 of the grate area.
+If the feed rate is too low the flame will be small and thin, the oxygen levels in the exhaust will be high, and the heat output will be low. - Adjust the Walking Grate speed to move the fuel along the grate to the point where the flame is spread out over roughly 2/3 of the grate area.
 If the speed is too low the flame will all be in the back of the grate and the fuel will pile up quite deep.
 If the speed is too high the fuel will fall off the grate into the ash area unburned.
 Try to target a relatively even fuel spread in the back 1⁄2 of the grate area diminishing toward the front edge.
 The fuel should be reduced to complete ash before it reaches the front edge of the grate. - Monitor the ash levels in the area below the walking grate.
 In normal operation, the auger should always be full of ash but the ash should never build up to touch the walking grate.
-Adjust the Ash Auger Timer settings accordingly. - The Fuel Feed Rate, Walker Speed and Ignition Settings will need to be adjusted when burning fuel of different size and moisture content.
+Adjust the Ash Auger Timer settings accordingly. - The Fuel Feed Rate, Walker Speed, Draft Fan Speed and Ignition Settings will need to be adjusted when burning fuel of different size and moisture content.